protontypes/open-sustainable-technology/docs/BUSINESS.md

 <!--lint ignore awesome-toc awesome-contributing awesome-badge -->
-# Open Sustainable Business Development and Financing
+# Sustainable Business Development

-Resources and organizations that support open and sustainable innovation from a business perspective.
-Note that the listed entries do not necessarily follow entirely open principles themselves.
+__Projects and organizations that support sustainable innovation from a business perspective.
+Note that the listed entries do not necessarily follow entirely open principles themselves.__

 ## Incubator and Hackathon
+* [Greentown Labs](https://greentownlabs.com/) - Solving the climate crisis through entrepreneurship and collaboration.
+* [Earth Hacks](https://earthhacks.io/) - Works with college students and organizations to host environmental hackathons focused on creating innovative, equitable, and just solutions to the climate crisis.
+* [Hack for the Future](https://www.hackforfuture.eu/) - Join us and hack sustainability by creating innovative tech solutions that can make a difference today.
+* [Climathon](https://climathon.climate-kic.org/) - Join a global community of change-makers and innovators working in their communities to help humanity achieve the zero emissions goal.

 ## Accelerators
 * [Natural Climate Solutions Accelerator Grant Program](https://www.nature.org/en-us/what-we-do/our-priorities/tackle-climate-change/climate-change-stories/natural-climate-solutions-accelerator-grant/) - Through the generous support of the Doris Duke Charitable Foundation, The Nature Conservancy launched the U.S. Natural Climate Solutions Accelerator program in 2018 to support projects with potential to substantially increase the use of natural climate solutions.
 * [EIT Climate-KIC Accelerator](http://www.climate-kic-dach.org/) - All startups are eligible to attend our Bootcamp, Demo Day, Investors Dinner and Master Classes events that take place throughout the programme and have access to EIT Climate-KIC’s Europe-wide network of alumni, contacts, events and social media.